 Ethylene Oxide and 1,4-Dioxane

-You will need to take care and perform extra research on any baby wipes you are considering to avoid these chemicals in their ingredients list.
+You will need to take care and perform additional research on any baby wipes you are considering to avoid these chemicals in their ingredients list.

 Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES)

 If you pick up a bottle of something in the bathroom, especially shampoos or soaps that foam, you are likely to find either SLS or SLES included in the list of ingredients.
 They are useful as a surfactant in these products which means they help break up oil and grime so that it can be washed away from your hair or body.
-As anyone that has gotten shampoo in their eyes will tell you, these chemicals can definitely irritate the eyes and over time can irritate the skin of certain individuals.
+As anyone who has gotten shampoo in their eyes will tell you, these chemicals can irritate the eyes and, over time, irritate certain individuals’ skin.

-The problem with SLS and, especially, SLES, is that they can be contaminated during the ethoxylation process we just talked about and could be contaminated with 1,4-Dioxane.
-In fact, EWG found this contaminate in 57 percent of all baby soaps tested, of which SLES is a common ingredient.
+The problem with SLS and, especially, SLES is that they can be contaminated during the ethoxylation process we just talked about and could be contaminated with 1,4-Dioxane.
+EWG found this contamination in 57 percent of all baby soaps tested, of which SLES is a common ingredient.

-Animal studies with MIT have shown that higher concentrations and/or lengthened exposure caused reddened lungs, swollen intestines, and eventual death due to its irritating properties and in-vitro tests on brain cells have shown it to be neurotoxic although it is unlikely to actually cause these issues with the concentrations allowed in consumer products.
+Animal studies with MIT have shown that higher concentrations and lengthened exposure caused reddened lungs, swollen intestines, and eventual death due to its irritating properties, and in-vitro tests on brain cells have shown it to be neurotoxic.
+However, it is unlikely to cause these issues with the concentrations allowed in consumer products.

 Iodopropynyl Butylcarbamate (IPBC)

-IPBC is another preservative, this time classified as a fungicide, that is used in many personal care products to help give them longer shelf life.
+IPBC is another preservative, classified as a fungicide, used in many personal care products to help give them a longer shelf life.
 According to the International Journal of Toxicology, it is a known skin irritant that can easily penetrate the skin and has triggered allergic responses in many users.

 Bronopol and DMDM Hydantoin

-Yet another pair of preservatives, Bronopol and DMDM Hydantoin are bactericides found in a lot of personal care products, and they are potent skin, eye, and respiratory irritants.
-At this time, there is no strong evidence that it is a carcinogen for humans or that there is any organ system toxicity, but it is highly toxic to aquatic life when released into rivers and oceans as waste.
+Yet another pair of preservatives, Bronopol and DMDM Hydantoin, are bactericides found in many personal care products, and they are potent skin, eye, and respiratory irritants.
+At this time, there is no substantial evidence that it is a carcinogen for humans or that there is any organ system toxicity.
+Still, it is highly toxic to aquatic life when released into rivers and oceans as waste.

 The biggest problem with these chemicals is that they have been found to release formaldehyde over time which is another nasty chemical that we all want to avoid!

 If you are interested in what wipes I recommend, check out my resource on the top 5 best biodegradable and chemical-free baby wipes.
-This post has a mini-review of all five wipes including why I like them and other useful info!
+This post has a mini-review of all five wipes, including why I like them and other helpful info!